 Where to Buy Anthurium Clarinervium?

-However, let me alert you, not all the stores and nurseries might have Anthurium clarinervium as it is not among the common houseplants.
+Let me alert you that not all the stores and nurseries might have Anthurium clarinervium as it is not among the common houseplants.

-Here is a list of different online stores, nurseries, and retailers where you can get Anthurium clarinervium.
+Here is a list of online stores, nurseries, and retailers where you can get Anthurium clarinervium.

 |Places to Buy||Delivery Service|